rebaslight/rebaslight/TRIAL-LICENSE.md

 # Trial License Agreement ("Agreement")

-Last Updated: February 15, 2017
+Last Updated: January 12, 2018

-Small Helm LLC ("Company") grants you a revocable, non-exclusive, non-transferable, limited license to download, install and use Rebaslight solely for your personal, non-commercial purposes strictly in accordance with the terms of this Agreement.
+Very Small Helm LLC ("Company") grants you a revocable, non-exclusive, non-transferable, limited license to download, install and use Rebaslight solely for your personal, non-commercial purposes strictly in accordance with the terms of this Agreement.
 The failure of the Company to exercise or enforce any right or provision of the Agreement shall not constitute a waiver of such right or provision.

 ## Restrictions